 When you publish a service to ArcGIS Server, it exposes itself through the common web service technologies SOAP and REST.
 If you don't want everyone in your organization to see the service, configure ArcGIS Server security to set limits on access.
 You can also restrict what types of things users are allowed to do with the service by disabling the allowed operations discussed below.

 ArcGIS Server web services have operations that define what users are allowed to do with the service.
 Each operation represents a group of related methods.
-When you disable an operation, you prevent clients from executing those methods.
+When you disable an operation, you prevent clients from running those methods.
 When you allow an operation, clients can call all the methods in that operation.

 By default, both binary and SOAP messaging formats are enabled.
 You can, however, choose to use just one of these formats.
 Be aware that if you choose just binary, standard web clients will not consume the service; only ArcGIS clients can use the binary messaging format.

 To change the messaging format for your services, use the ArcGIS Server Administrator Directory to edit the site's properties.
-For instructions, see Server Properties in the ArcGIS REST API.
+For instructions, see Server Properties in ArcGIS REST API.

 Web service URLs